gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  EditEmailRequestSchema | "Request body"

-Used to sent verification to an email
+Use this API to send verification link to an email address.

 *Success Response:*

+Request body must contain an email ID.
+Refer `EditEmailRequestSchema` for more details.

 Schema: `SendEmailVerifyLinkSuccess`